How to Politely Decline a Meeting Invitation

 If the meeting is relevant, but the timing is not suitable, propose an alternative solution.
 Suggest rescheduling the meeting for a time that works better for you or offer to provide input or updates via email or a brief one-on-one discussion.

-Be Honest, But Tactful
+Be Honest, but Tactful

 When declining a meeting invitation, honesty is essential.
 If the meeting does not align with your current priorities or if you lack the necessary expertise to contribute meaningfully, communicate this tactfully.
 Avoid vague excuses and, instead, focus on being transparent and respectful.